How to Run Effective Meetings

 The Scale of the Problem

+An effective meeting has a written agenda distributed at least 24 hours in advance, a clearly stated decision or outcome required from the session, a named facilitator responsible for keeping the group on track, and a written summary of decisions and owners distributed within one hour of adjournment.
 Unproductive meetings waste an estimated $30 billion annually in the U.S. alone.
 Fifty percent of meeting time is considered unproductive by participants.
-Yet 79% of professionals say meetings with structured agendas are significantly more productive, and Shopify demonstrated the solution at scale by deleting 12,000 recurring events, freeing 76,000 hours and increasing project completion by 25%.
+Yet 79% of professionals say meetings with structured agendas are significantly more productive.
+Shopify demonstrated the solution at scale by deleting 12,000 recurring events, freeing 76,000 hours and increasing project completion by 25%.

 The Strategic Meeting Framework